-In Paper 49, Patent Owner seeks to seal the confidential version of the Declaration of Stephanie Mendelsohn (Exhibit 2069), which purports to authenticate several exhibits.
+In Paper 27, Patent Owner seeks to seal the confidential version of the transcript of the deposition of Dr. Earhart (Ex.
+2050), the Declaration of Stephanie Mendelsohn (Ex.
+2069), and the Declaration of Dr. Hellmann (Ex.
+2125).
+Patent Owner seeks to seal Exhibits 2006, 2126, and 2127.
 Patent Owner has shown good cause supporting the motion.
 Insofar as we do not rely on any of the material sought to be protected in this Decision, Patent Owner's Motion to Seal is granted.

-In Paper 70, Patent Owner seeks to seal the confidential version of the Supplemental Expert Declaration of Dr. Susan Tannenbaum (Exhibit 2144) as well as Exhibits 2141 and 2142.
+In Paper 54, Patent Owner seeks to seal the confidential version of Patent Owner's Reply in Support of Contingent Motion to Amend (Paper 56), the Supplemental Expert Declaration of Dr. Tannenbaum (Exhibit 2144), as well as Exhibit 2142.
 Patent Owner has shown good cause supporting the motion.
 Insofar as we do not expressly rely on any of the material sought to be protected in this Decision, Patent Owner's Motion to Seal is granted.